hszhoushen/FPANet/README.md

 The repository is the Pytorch implementation of paper:

-Feature Pyramid Attention based Residual Neural Network for Environmental Sound Classification
+Feature Pyramid Attention Network for Audio-Visual Scene Classification

 ## Installation